 However, conflict arises between them as they reconcile their experiences of being of service in a time of violence, fear and survival.

-Sam trained firstly at Ravensbourne, University of London, as a tape-operator before working in post-production in London and then in 2015 a Bachelors of Arts degree in Creative Writing from Birkbeck, University of London, where she specialised in Screenwriting.
+I originally trained at Ravensbourne, University of London, as a tape-operator before working in post-production in London and then in 2015 a Bachelors of Arts degree in Creative Writing from Birkbeck, University of London, where I specialised in Screenwriting.

 White Friar will be my first feature film as a director.
 I am co-writing the script with my writing partner Ivan Murphy.